 The New England Aster is a beautiful and versatile native plant that is well-suited for a variety of Illinois landscapes.
 With its showy, daisy-like blooms in shades of pink, purple, and blue, it adds a pop of color to gardens from late summer through fall.
 The New England Aster is at its best in sunny landscapes and will thrive in well-drained soil.

-When paired with other native plants such as Black-eyed Susan, Ironweed, or Joe-Pye Weed, it creates a harmonious, naturalistic garden that provides habitat for native pollinators.
-Whether used as a mass planting or as an accent, the New England Aster is a charming and reliable addition to any Illinois landscape.
+When paired with other native plants such as Black-eyed Susan, Ironweed, or Joe-Pye Weed, it creates a harmonious, naturalistic garden that provides a habitat for native pollinators.
 Whether you’re looking to add a touch of color to your garden or to support wildlife, the New England Aster is an excellent choice.

 5. Great Blue Lobelia (Lobelia Siphilitica)

-When paired with other native plants such as Ironweed, Joe-Pye Weed, or New England Aster, it creates a stunning, naturalistic garden that provides habitat for pollinators and other wildlife.
+Pair this with other plants in Illinois such as an Ironweed, Joe-Pye Weed, or New England Aster, to enhance your landscape and provide a habitat for pollinators and other wildlife.
 Whether used as a focal point or as an accent, the Great Blue Lobelia will bring a touch of sophistication to your Illinois landscape.
-Whether you’re looking to add a pop of color or to support wildlife, the Great Blue Lobelia is a choice worth considering.

 End Note: